aws-samples/amazon-personalize-samples/README.md

 ## Getting Started with the Amazon Personalize

-Open the [getting_started/](getting_started/) folder to find a CloudFormation template that will deploy all the resources you need to build your first campaign with Amazon Personalize.
+The [getting_started/](getting_started/) folder to find a CloudFormation template that will deploy all the resources you need to build your first campaign with Amazon Personalize.

 The notebooks provided can also serve as a template to building your own models with your own data.
 This repository is cloned into the environment so you can explore the more advanced notebooks with this approach as well.

 ## Amazon Personalize use case specific examples

-Open the [core_use_cases/](core_use_cases/) folder to see detailed descriptions of the following typical use cases.
+The [core_use_cases/](core_use_cases/) folder to see detailed descriptions of the following typical use cases.

 * Collaborative filtering based on user-item interaction tables.
 The intuition behind is that similar users like similar items.
   - [Offline evaluation with 'hrnn' user-based recommendation.](core_use_cases/personalize_temporal_holdout.ipynb)